QuEraComputing/bloqade-python/docs/home/getting_started.md

 )
 ```

-here we use a variable `run_time` which denotes the length of the rabi drive "plateau".
-These variables support `+`,`-`,`*`,`/`, as show in the previous code example which we used to define the duration of the detuning waveform in the previous code example.
-To define a parameter scan simply use the `batch_assign` method before calling the execution backend:
+here we use a variable `run_time`, which denotes the length of the rabi drive "plateau."
+These variables support `+`, `-`, `*`,  and`/`, as shown in the previous code example, which we used to define the duration of the detuning waveform in the last example code.
+To define a parameter scan, simply use the `batch_assign` method before calling the execution backend:

 ```python
 result = (